Virtual and In-Person Lessons Both Available. Email for Free Intro Lesson.

 Yes!
 Online lessons are taught through Zoom (which is free) and are equally as effective as in-person lessons.
 Email to get recommendations on equipment for online lessons.

 There is a lot that goes into music and the guitar is a very dynamic instrument with many possibilities.
 There are easy concepts to learn, as well as intermediate and advanced concepts.
 It depends on what you hope to accomplish.
 If you put the practice time in, you will be successful without a doubt.
 I make sure I give my students level-appropriate material and I also expose them to many varied concepts.
-It is not ideal to wait for things to be "perfect", whatever that means.
-You just want to keep consistently practicing, learning and enjoying the journey!
+The key?
+Practice, be curious, explore and enjoy the journey!

 A modified system of "reading" notes that is specific to the guitar.
 There are 6 lines (strings) and the numbers on the lines represent the fret numbers.
-TAB has its place but the main limiting factors are that you won't know what notes you are playing and also the complete absence of rhythm.
-That being said, it has a lot of utility in certain circumstances.
+TAB has its limits but it is very useful, and is a great way to put a ton of music at your fingertips.
+Depending on what style you are learning, you might see more or less TAB.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.